PaulRCh/nl2fsm/README.md

 The fourth version corresponds to the distinguishing-sequences-based method.
 The fifth version corresponds to the checking-sequence-based method.
 For each version, the main pipeline file is: "pipeline.py".
 It contains the code necessary to run the pipeline.
+Fault_model_approach.zip contains the module for the fault model approach version of the repair methods